facebook/relay/docs/Modern-LocalStateManagement.md

 ## Querying local state

-Accessing local data is no different from querying your GraphQL server, although you are required to include atleast one server field in the query.
+Accessing local data is no different from querying your GraphQL server, although you are required to include at least one server field in the query.
 The field can be from the server schema, or it can be schema agnostic, like an introspection field (i.e. `__typename`).

 Here, we use a [QueryRenderer](./query-renderer) to get the current `User` via the `viewer` field, along with their id, name and the local list of notes.